cndeng/namecoin-fullnode/setup.md

 ### Additional Configuration Tweaks

-Some additional tweaks we have found usefule are
+Some additional tweaks we have found useful are

 #### To prevent terminals from blanking the following can be done:
 ```